Conditional Predictive Inference for Missing Outcomes: Introduction

 \subsection{Main contributions}

-We consider predictive inference for outcomes missing at random.
-Our contributions can be summarized as follows:
+We develop methods for predictive inference of multiple outcomes under covariate shift (or equivalently, missing at random), with conditional guarantees.

-\begin{enumerate} \item {\bf Inferential targets: missingness- and feature-conditional coverage.} We provide a suite of possible inferential targets (\Cref{sec:in_exp}), considering conditioning on the missingness pattern, the feature values, and discretized/binned feature values.
-For discrete-valued features (or, more generally, features whose distribution has point masses) we provide a method that satisfies feature- and missingness-conditional coverage (\Cref {thm:MAR_in_exp}).
-Since this method is valid when the per-feature observations are exchangeable, we can use it to construct narrower prediction sets via partitioning the observations (Corollary \ref{cor:in_exp_discrete_partition}).
+\begin{enumerate} \item {\bf Inferential target: feature-conditional coverage.} We discuss which conditional inferential goals are appropriate, depending on the discreteness or continuity of of the data distribution (\Cref{sec:in_exp}).
+For discrete-valued features (or, more generally, features whose distribution has point masses) we provide a method that satisfies feature-conditional coverage guarantee (\Cref {thm:MAR_in_exp}).
+We show that this method is valid as long as the per-feature observations are exchangeable, which enables using it to construct narrower prediction sets via partitioning the observations (Corollary \ref{cor:in_exp_discrete_partition}).

-\item {\bf Propensity score discretized conformal prediction (pro-CP).} To handle general continuous feature distributions, we face the challenge that, since we do not make any assumptions (such as smoothness) on the distribution of the outcome given the features, we cannot borrow information across feature values such as in multiple imputation.
+\item {\bf Propensity score discretization-based conformal prediction (pro-CP).} To handle general continuous feature distributions, we face the challenge that, since we do not make any assumptions (such as smoothness) on the distribution of the outcome given the features, we cannot borrow information across feature values.
 Thus, we introduce methods based on discretized feature values.
-Since feature-discretized data generally does not remain missing at random, we propose discretizing based on the propensity score $x\mapsto p_{A \mid X}(x) = \PPst{A = 1}{X=x}$ \citep{rosenbaum1983central}, in which case we argue that we retain \emph{approximate independence} after discretization.
-We thus introduce \emph{propensity score $\ep$-discretization-based conformal prediction} (pro-CP), and show that it has propensity score discretized feature- and missingness-conditional coverage when the propensity score is known exactly (\Cref{thm:MAR_known_p_A_X}), and approximately when that is estimated (\Cref{thm:MAR_estimated_p_A_X}), respectively.
-We discuss an application to causal inference for individual treatment effects (\Cref{ite}).
+Since feature-discretized data generally do not remain missing at random, we propose a carefully crafted binning/discretization strategy based on the propensity score $x \mapsto p_{A \mid X}(x) = \PPst{A = 1}{X = x}$.
+We show that \emph{approximate within-bin exchangeability} is retained.\footnote{Stratifying the propensity score (e.g., into several quantiles) has previously appeared in the causal inference literature—see, for example, \citet{rosenbaum1983central, rosenbaum1984reducing}—in the context of approximate balancing.
+In this work, our innovations are to (1) propose a specific discretization strategy which is linear in the log-odds of the propensity score and (2) theoretically prove that this ensures ``approximate within-bin exchangeability".} We refer to this this discretization scheme as \textit{propensity score $\ep$-discretization}.
+We then introduce \emph{propensity score discretization-based conformal prediction} (pro-CP), and show that it achieves propensity score-discretized feature-conditional coverage when the propensity score is known exactly (\Cref{thm:MAR_known_p_A_X}), We also discuss a use case of the procedures we introduced, to obtain inference for individual treatment effects (\Cref{ite}).